 6 Ways Dry Air Affects Your Home

-- Increased risk of illness.
-Dry air is the perfect breeding ground for viruses, as the membranes that line the nose and throat lose the moisture they require to trap bacteria and viruses before they can travel through the upper respiratory system and into the lungs.
-When adequate levels of humidity are present airborne particles carrying these types of diseases are lower to the ground, weighted down by drops of moisture, but in a dry climate, they float freely throughout your living space.
+- Increased risk of illness: Dry air is the perfect breeding ground for viruses, as the membranes that line the nose and throat lose the moisture they require to trap bacteria and viruses before they can travel through the upper respiratory system and into the lungs.
+With adequate humidity, airborne particles carrying these types of diseases are lower to the ground, weighted down by drops of moisture, but in a dry climate, they float freely.

-- Dry, itchy skin.
-Dry air hastens the evaporation of moisture on the surface of the skin, which is over 60 percent water.
-In the absence of adequate humidity skin begins to dry out and may experience cracking, itching, or flaking while exacerbating pre-existing conditions such as acne, chapped lips, or eczema.
+- Dry, itchy skin: Dry air hastens the evaporation of moisture on the surface of the skin, which is over 60% water.
+In the absence of adequate humidity, skin begins to dry out and may crack, itch, or flake while exacerbating pre-existing conditions such as acne, chapped lips, or eczema.

-- Structural damage.
-Dry air zaps the moisture from everything in its path, including structural components of your home that are made of wood, such as framing, wooden windows, hardwood floors, and wooden doors.
-Just as wood swells when saturated, it shrinks when it’s too dry and the resulting change in size can lead to gaps, air leakage, creaking, and squeaks.
+- Structural damage: Dry air zaps the moisture from everything in its path, including structural wood components of your home, such as framing, wooden windows, hardwood floors, and wooden doors.
+Just as wood swells when saturated, it shrinks when it’s too dry, which can lead to gaps, air leakage, creaking, and squeaks.

-- Static electricity.
-If you receive a shock each time you touch metal, or fabrics in your home are clinging to one another, that may indicate that your indoor air may be too dry
+- Static electricity: If you receive a shock each time you touch metal or fabrics are clinging to one another, that may mean your indoor air is too dry.

-- Damage to your belongings.
-Organic materials such as wood and paper can become damaged when moisture levels become too low, becoming brittle and possibly cracking, breaking, or warping.
+- Damage to your belongings: Organic materials such as wood and paper can become damaged when the air is too dry.
+They can become brittle and possibly crack, break, or warp.

 Dry Air Solutions

-Contact us now for whole-house humidifier installation in Raleigh or Durham!
+Contact us today for whole-house humidifier installation in Raleigh or Durham.